Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2023.2-to-2023.3.md

 ## Reflection Probes and Planar Reflection Probes

 **Reflection Probes** and **Planar Reflection Probes** now have an **Importance** setting to better sort them.
 The default value is 1 for **Reflection Probes** and 64 for **Planar Reflection Probes** so **Planar Reflection Probes** are displayed on top of **Reflection Probes**, as they are most of the time more accurate, while still allowing to sort **Reflection Probes** without interfering with **Planar Reflection Probes** until a certain point.

+## Path tracing noise pattern

+Path tracing now has a *Seed Mode* parameter.
+The default is the **non repeating** noise pattern, which is different from the previous behavior.
+To match behavior in the last version, select the **repeating** pattern.